Kebful/WoWFix335/README.md

 ![image](https://github.com/Kebful/WoWFix335/assets/127319823/c2263b5b-5d24-4a00-a515-f37cfdcf1ce0)

 Sponsor WoWFix335
 -----------------------
+* Link is untouched from Robin's repo and will continue to link to his sponser page!!
 * To support the continuation of WoWFix335 development you can now [sponsor](https://github.com/sponsors/robinsch) this project.